 We have taught international dishes including paella, kerstkrans and saagwala.
 Through this we have opened our participants eyes to the wonder of food and cooking.
 Everyone loves food and bonding over food is easy.
 Preparing meals can be relaxing and rewarding, giving confidence and a sense of achievement to the cooks.

 In February 2017 we became the Deaf Wellbeing Society Incorporated and we were able to start filming our recipes in NZSL.
+We have 150 recipes filmed.
 These are all on our face book page too.

 If you would like to see a particular recipe taught and filmed in NZSL let us know by clicking here.